 Following surgery, Ryan worked closely with his oncologist, Dr. Lee Hartner and physical therapists—Joseph Adler, MS, PT, and Lawrence Gatti, PT, DPT—during his recovery and chemotherapy treatments.

 “I always looked forward to seeing Larry and Joe every time they visited, as they made me feel comfortable.
 With them, I felt like I was in the right hands," Ryan said.

 Linda fondly recalled that “All of the nurses on Scheidt 7 Pennsylvania Hospital were wonderful.
 When you stay at the hospital 24 hours a day for 15 weeks you get to know them pretty well.
 I still communicate with some of them.”

-During his time back at school, Ryan was doing and feeling well; he was settling into his new routine.
-He and his family were dismayed to hear the news that a routine follow-up CT scan showed an enlarging metastatic lesion in his lung.
+Then the unthinkable happened: A routine follow-up CT scan showed an enlarging metastatic lesion in his lung.
 This would require Ryan to undergo yet another difficult surgery with Penn Medicine thoracic surgeon Dr. Sunil Singhal.

 Ryan said “The pre-operative time was emotionally difficult for me, but it was also a time of finding myself and finding a new mindset that would help me stay mentally healthy.
 During this time, I developed a better mindset and a better way of looking at life.”